clynamic/joi.how/README.md

 I'm also taking feature requests!
 If there's anything you'd like to see added, feel free to [open an issue](/issues) or ask in the [forum thread](https://e621.net/forum_topics/23796).

+### About this fork

+This is a fork of a fork.
+Originally forked by clragon as a [Pull Request](https://github.com/PawCorp/joi.how/pull/6) on the original repository to add features, I forked their repository to create more features that I was interested in.

+To access a deployed verson of this fork please visit <https://anthrofox22.github.io/joi.how/>.

 ### Features

 - e621 post loader, based on tags.
+- RedGifs post loader, based on search term.
+- Support for images, gifs and videos.
+- Differnt content shown during normal play and during orgasm period.
 - Stroke speed and control settings.
 - Events that adjust speed, or ask you to do something.
+- Warmup duration control.
 - Duration control.
 - Orgasm control.
 - Initial support for some basic hypnosis stuff.